ZupIT/beagle-docs/content/en/resources/customization/beagle-for-flutter/localhost.md

 title: Accessing the localhost
 weight: 4
 description: >-
-  You will find here information of how to refer to the localhost in Beagle Flutter.
+  In this section, you will find information on how to refer to the localhost on Beagle Flutter.
 ---

 ---